Rogue-1/HTB/FullPWN/Bashed.md

 /bin/sh: 0: can't access tty; job control turned off
 $
 ```
 We still can't do anything different but running sudo -l shows that scriptmanager can be used.
-Note: running the reverse shell ro use script manager is required since the limited php shell from the webpage would not allow the sudo command with scriptmanager.
+Note: running the reverse shell to use script manager is required since the limited php shell from the webpage would not allow the sudo command with scriptmanager.

 ```console
 $ sudo -l